cloudbees-oss/EC-ISPW/README.md

 ## Get Release Information

-Retrieves Release information and saves it under the specified property.
+Retrieves information about a Release.

 ## Promote Release

-Promotes Release.
+Promotes a Release.

 ## Deploy Release

-Deploys Release.
+Deploys a Release.

 ## Regress Release

-Regresses Release.
+Regresses a Release.

 ## Get Set Information

-Gets Set information.
+Retrieves information about a Set.

 ## Get Set Task List

-Gets Set Task List.
+Retrieves the Task list for a Set.